Sunday, 29 March 2020

 Q2.
 Draw a character sketch of Lencho with reference to the story ‘A Letter to God.
 Are there people like Lencho in the real world?

 Ans.
 Lencho, a poor farmer possesses unquestionable and unshakeable faith in God.
 He is also naïve as he strongly believes in what he has been learning and nourishing since his childhood.
 He has nourished a belief that if God has given us birth, he would feed us, too.
 Such people are difficult to be changed or moulded.
-He is literate enough to write his name and letter.
-Nevertheless, he is very innocent and doesn’t question his beliefs.
-He doesn’t try to find out how he received the money, neither he bothers to think how his letter would reach God.
-People like Lencho may be there in the real world, but very rare.
-The people like Lencho might exist in this world and we might find it difficult to accept them.

 Q3.
 Draw a character sketch of Postmaster with reference to the story ‘A Letter to God.

 Ans.
 Postmaster was a fat and amiable person.
 He was kind and helpful who motivates his colleagues and friends to help Lencho by donating money whatever they could.
-He was concerned and thoughtful about Lencho’s problem as well as his robust faith in God.
+He was concerned and thoughtful about Lencho’s problem as well as impressed with his robust faith in God.
 He tried his best that Lencho's faith should remain intact.
 He was a fine gentleman who takes the trouble of reading the letter and helping an unknown man.
 He was a good natured and shares a good rapport with his colleagues who listen to him and follow him.

 Q4.
 Which qualities of the post office employees are highlighted in the chapter?
 Why would you not agree with Lencho calling them ‘a bunch of crooks’?